FOR THE MACARONS

 Pour half of the almond mixture onto the meringue, and incorporate it with a spatula by starting from the middle of the bowl and moving upwards and out.
 When the mixture becomes homogenous add the rest of the almond meal and sugar and repeat the same process.

 The batter should be a shiny, smooth, pliable, quasi-liquid mixture that resembles magma.
-Pipe out your shells in staggered rows at regular intervals on perforated baking sheets that you have covered with a silicone-lined baking paper.
+Pipe out your shells in staggered rows at regular intervals on perforated baking sheets and you have covered with a silicone-lined baking paper.
 You should use a pastry bag with a 10 mm tip for this.

 Place the shells into the oven on the heated baking sheet.
 Cooking time is about 13 minutes for small shells, but if you are making large macarons they will need a few extra minutes.
 Let them cool slightly before removing them from the baking sheet.